psthomas/psthomas.github.io/_posts/2018-11-26-convergence.md

 ## The Road Ahead

-Finally, I thought it would be interesting to just include a plot of per capita GDP over time for a few key countries:
+Finally, I thought it would be interesting to include a plot of per capita GDP over time for a few key countries:

 <figure style="text-align:center">
 	<a href="{{ site.baseurl }}/images/convergence/output_10_3.png"><img src="{{ site.baseurl }}/images/convergence/output_10_3.png"></a>